|Nutritional Guidelines (per serving)|

 - 2 tablespoons butter (room temperature)

 - 1 pinch nutmeg

-Place the chopped chocolate in a heat-safe bowl.
-Combine the heavy cream, the pumpkin puree, the salt, the cinnamon, and the nutmeg in a small saucepan over medium-high heat.
+Place the 8 ounces of chopped chocolate in a heat-safe bowl.
+Combine 1/2 cup of heavy cream, 1/4 cup of pumpkin puree, 1/4 teaspoon of salt, 1/4 teaspoon of cinnamon, and 1 pinch of nutmeg in a small saucepan over medium-high heat.
 Whisk until the pumpkin and cream are smooth.
 Heat until the mixture just starts to boil.

-When it is still warm but no longer hot, whisk in the butter until it is incorporated.
-Press a piece of cling wrap on top of the chocolate and refrigerate it until it is firm enough to scoop, about 2 hours.
+When it is still warm but no longer hot, whisk in the 2 tablespoons of butter until it is incorporated.
+Press a piece of cling wrap on top of the chocolate and refrigerate it until it is firm enough to scoop (about 2 hours).